Theory of time-crystalline behaviour mediated by phonon squeezing in Ta2NiSe5: Introduction

 As a final intriguing aspect, we find that the $4.7$ THz mode is strongly coupled to the elusive and hotly debated order parameter of $\rm Ta_2 Ni Se_{5}$\cite{Baldini20,Sugimoto2018,Mazza2020,Golez2020,Sun2020,Subedi2020,kaneko2013}, which is thought to have some excitonic insulating character.
 A number of state-of-the-art experiments have been performed to shed light on the origin of the phase transition at $326$ K as well as what role the excitonic and lattice instabilities play in this phase transition process.
 However, the results show contradictory results \cite{Werdehausen2018,Werdehausenagain2021,Lu2017,Larkin2017,Larkin2018,Mor2017,Mor2018,Seki2014,Kim2020,Kim2021,Bretscher2021,Bretscheragain2021,Baldini20,Volkov2021,Pal2020,Tang2020,Chen2020,Seo2018,Wakisaka2009,Nakano2018,Saha2021,Lee2019,Suzuki2021} and the question whether $\rm Ta_2 Ni Se_{5}$ hosts an excitonic insulator phase remains an open question.
 Using DFT frozen phonon calculations, we find that the electron-phonon coupling for the $4.7$ THz phonon effectively vanishes in the high temperature orthorhombic phase.
 This indicates that the THz parametric amplification of reflectivity is mediated by the low temperature phase and is expected to be sensitive to the phase transition.
-This interplay between the order parameter and phase transition has been observed in pump-probe \cite{Werdehausen2018,Werdehausenagain2021}, near infrared \cite{Bretscher2021,Bretscheragain2021}, and time-resolved ARPES experiments \cite{Baldini20,Tang2020,Suzuki2021,Denis2021} , and has unraveled key ingredients in the physics of $\rm{Ta_2NiSe_5}$ in addition to providing a clearer understanding of the nature of the order parameter.
-The link between the 4.7 THz phonon and the order parameter opens new avenues for using parametric amplification as a novel method to track order parameter dynamics.
+The interplay between the order parameter and phase transition has been observed in pump-probe \cite{Werdehausen2018,Werdehausenagain2021}, near infrared \cite{Bretscher2021,Bretscheragain2021}, and time-resolved ARPES experiments \cite{Baldini20,Tang2020,Suzuki2021,Denis2021} , and has unraveled key ingredients in the physics of $\rm{Ta_2NiSe_5}$ in addition to providing a clearer understanding of the nature of the order parameter.
+The link between the 4.7 THz phonon and the order parameter hints at the possibility that the creation of a photonic time crystal can even be used as a novel method to track order parameter dynamics.